NuGet packages in the package registry

 choco install <package_id> -Source <source_url> -Version <package_version>

-• <package_id> is the package ID.
+• <package_id>: The package ID.

-• <package_version> is the package version.
+• <package_version>: The package version.

 For example: